Ski Free!!!

 The snowwoman nodded.

-the snow, "Do not come back here, I'll be forced to do away with you . . ."
+"When I return, I expect you to be gone," she mumbled as she walked into the snow, "Do not come back here, I'll be forced to do away with you . . ."

 "I don't want to leave," he said.